 Water 1st works in the rural, agricultural communities of Oromia, Ethiopia, where access to safe water is an acute issue.
 Our partner designs complex, piped water-supply systems and trains the beneficiary communities to manage and operate the systems in a sustainable fashion.
-Community members learn critical hygiene practices.
-Use of hygienic latrines is increased from less than 20% to more than 80%.
 Health benefits and labor savings resulting from these projects are astounding and life-changing.
 We will complete the Dawo Kara project in 2015, serving 3,700 people, and start work on the Dima Jelliwan project.

 Our partner organization in Honduras designs piped water-supply systems that bring safe water to each household in a community.
 Households also construct highly effective pour-flush toilets.
 Two members of every household receive hygiene education.
 A local water committee is trained and equipped to manage the water system in perpetuity.
-In 2014 Water 1st will support the Los Limones project, serving 360 people, the San Sebastian project, serving 150 people, and the La Virtud project, which will fund the expansion of an existing system to provide service to outlying households that don't have water service.
+In 2015, 9 projects serving 2,000 people will be completed.
+Work will begin on several additional projects including a project serving 15,000 households in the community of Lepaera.

 Recent Successes and Current Challenges

 The extraordinary success of Water 1st projects is attributable to the talents of our local partner organizations.
 Water 1st identifies and funds partners that have developed highly effective, regionally-specific approaches to the water and sanitation crisis.
 Our partners utilize their cultural and technical expertise to engage community members and create a strong partnership to address the profound health and labor impacts that lack of access to safe water and sanitation impose upon communities.